Table of Contents

 - Bring an up-to-date list of the medications you are taking.

 - Leave any valuables or jewelry you normally wear at home.

 Bone Density Test Preparation Calcium Intake

-DO NOT take calcium supplements for 2 to 4 hours before the test.
+DO NOT take calcium supplements for at least 24 hours before the test.

 Do You Have to Undress for a Bone Density Test?

 In most cases you will not have to undress for a bone density test.
 The staff and clinician will make every effort to keep you in your own clothes during the examination.
-However, you may still be asked to wear a gown if required.
+However, the staff may ask you to wear a gown.

 What to Wear for Bone Density Test

 Here are guidelines on what to wear for bone density test, as well as what not to wear:

 - Wear loose fitting clothes and avoid wearing accessories such as belts, clasps, hooks, zippers, thick buttons or glitter ornamentation.